Using data manipulation language (DML)

 You can execute DML statements just as you would a

 SELECT statement, with the

-- You must use standard SQL.
-To enable standard SQL, see Switching SQL dialects.
+- You must use Google Standard SQL.
+To enable Google Standard SQL, see Switching SQL dialects.

 - You cannot specify a destination table for the query.

-For a list of BigQuery DML statements, see Data manipulation language statements in standard SQL.
+For a list of BigQuery DML statements and examples of how to use them, see Data manipulation language statements in Google Standard SQL.

 Each DML statement initiates an implicit transaction, which means that changes made by the statement are automatically committed at the end of each successful DML statement.

 Rows that were written to a table recently by using streaming (the

 tabledata.insertallmethod or the Storage Write API) cannot be modified with